 Finally, some beekeepers aim to encourage bees to engage in hygenic behaviours, and one way of doing this is to use icing sugar (or pwdered sugar if you live in the US) in a powder puffer.
-You can see this here.
+You can see this here along with other videos.

 COPYRIGHT 2010 - 2016: WWW.BUZZABOUTBEES.NET

 ALL RIGHTS RESERVED.